 Clinical depression is a serious condition that causes you to always feel sad or apathetic.
 As a result, the lasting sorrow makes getting out of bed and living difficult.
 Given that, your doctor has likely prescribed pills called antidepressants.
-Presently, the CDC reports that 11 percent of teens and adults take them.
-If you’re one, then you might worry about can you become addicted to antidepressants.
+Presently, the CDC reports that 11 percent of teens and adults take antidepressants.
+If you’re one of them, then you may ask yourself, can you become addicted to antidepressants?

 How Can You Become Addicted to Antidepressants

 Unlike Valium or Xanax, your body doesn’t build up a tolerance to antidepressants.
 In other words, long term use won’t require bigger and bigger doses.
 Nonetheless, there’s a small risk that you’ll become dependent.
 Specifically, your brain will need the pills to process serotonin properly.
 Whenever that’s the case, finding an antidepressant addiction rehab center is important.